zavalab/ADAM_Documentation/energy_incent.md

 <br>

 <p>
-    Zooming in on the red circled area, we can see waste being transported from one node to another.
+    Zooming in on the red-circled area, we can see waste being transported from one node to another.
 From this, we can infer that the nodes receiving the waste are nodes that have technology sites installed.
 The nearby nodes were then able to send their waste to the existing technology site.
 </p>

 <img src="Pictures\energy_incent\case_1_zoom.png">